 The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain 5 percent of the expenditures budgeted for the following fiscal year in the ending fund balance.
-This amount is set aside for the purpose of meeting this policy and is recorded on the financial statements as a part of unassigned fund balance.
+The policy is that the District shall maintain a commitment of at least 6% of the prior year's expenditures towards a minimum fund balance.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.